-Since 2012, the General Mills team has used Blacksmith’s foodservice TPM software to have a regular, clear line of sight to its dollars (including committed dollars and actuals paid out).
+For 10+ years, the General Mills team has used Blacksmith’s foodservice TPM software to have a regular, clear line of sight to its dollars (including committed dollars and actuals paid out).

 General Mills’ salesforce is fully empowered to manage their trade dollars and the team can easily monitor and control spending.

-First, let’s define trade and performance.
-These are fundamental terms in the trade lifecycle:
+Fundamental terms in the trade lifecycle: